atayuksel97/WFSample/docs/docfx_project/articles/considerations.md

 Or like this in Blueprint

-`OnBeginPlay()` is called when the consideration is initialized after the `UUtilityAIComponent` component is created or the agent behavior asset is added to an already existing component at runtime.
+`OnBeginPlay()` is called when the consideration is initialized after the `UUtilityAIComponent` component is created or the behavior asset is added to an already existing component at runtime.

 `GetValue()` is called whenever the action wants to calculate its score.

 What you return in GetValue should be a number between 0 and 1 (both inclusive) which will be fed to the curve of the consideration as the value for the x axis and the y axis value at that point on the curve is the score of the consideration used in score calculations.

+You can check the box for having targets in the behavior editor UI for the consideration so the action's current target is passed to the consideration if needed.

 As you can see this consideration assumes that the consideration is used in an actor which is owned by a controller (usually an AIController).